-Student Preparation for Clinical Experiences TB Testing
+Student Preparation for Clinical Experiences

+TB Testing

 Students are required to have an up-to-date health record, including the required immunizations and the annual TB skin tests.
-Annual TB skin tests must be completed, and documentation uploaded into the student's CastleBranch account.
-Graduate Nursing students may be required to have additional testing as per their clinical agency.
+Annual TB skin tests must be completed, and documentation uploaded into the student's Viewpoint account.